marshmallow-code/flask-smorest/docs/pagination.rst

 ^^^^^^^^^^^^

-In this case, :meth:`Blueprint.paginate <Blueprint.paginate>` must be passed a pager class to take care of the pagination. `flask-rest-api` provides a pager for `list`-like objects: :class:`Page <Page>`.
+In this case, :meth:`Blueprint.paginate <Blueprint.paginate>` must be passed a pager class to take care of the pagination. `flask-smorest` provides a pager for `list`-like objects: :class:`Page <Page>`.
 For other types, a custom pager may have to be defined.